masterbioinfo/projetwalker/Doc/RM.md

 ```
 Update titration from <source>.
         If source is a directory, will add all the .list files
-        with appropriate naming regarding expected next steps.
+        with appropriate names regarding expected next steps.
-        If source is a list of files, add all the files,
+        If source is a list of files, adds all the files,
         checking they have correct name regarding expected steps.
         No argument uses directory from first invocation, looking for
         any new step .list files in it.